HeyHeyChicken/No-Clock/README.md

 ## Compatibility

-**My LaMetric Time** has only been officially tested on Chromium based browser and Android.
+**My LaMetric Time** has only been officially tested on Chromium based browser and <a href="https://github.com/HeyHeyChicken/My-LaMetric-Time-Android">Android</a>.

 ## License key